PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		siblingListener("0.0.0.0:4001")

+* setMaxSiblingQueueSize(\<size\>) - Sets the maximum size of the
+  queue for replication events waiting to be processed.
+Defaults to 5000.
+This is only to handle short-term spikes in load/latency - if error messages relating to the queue max size being reached are seen, then you should consider using sharded string stats dbs (newShardedStringStatsDB), and/or tuning the stats db expiry sleep time (twSetExpireSleep).

+        setMaxSiblingQueueSize(10000)

 * setNamedReportSinks(\<name\>, \<list of IP[:port]\>) - Set a named list
   of report sinks to which all received reports should be forwarded over UDP.
 Reports will be sent to the configured report sinks for a